-The most significant effect on the evolution of the system is the movement in the z-axis.
-Initially, all bodies begin with co-ordinates limited to the xy-plane, however the spin vector of M$_1$ is in the form [x y z].
+One influence of spin is that it naturally transforms the 2D motion of the system into 3D.
+Initially, all bodies begin with co-ordinates limited to the xy-plane, however the spin vector of the rotating black hole is in the form [x y z].
 We first consider the average among all triangles.
-There is an observable shift from the xy-plane to the xyz-plane upon the addition of spin to M$_1$ illustrated in Figure \ref{fig:allmaxz}, which shows the average maximum z co-ordinate achieved by the rotating black hole, M$_1$, while the triple system is intact (i.e. before any merger or escape).
-The added spin has the greatest effect on the motion in the z-axis at the large mass units, while intermediary masses see some effect as well.
+There is an observable shift from the xy-plane to the xyz-plane upon the addition of spin illustrated in Figure \ref{fig:allmaxz}, which shows the average maximum z co-ordinate achieved by the rotating black hole, while the triplet system is intact (i.e. before any merger or escape).
+This z-motion is normalised to the hypotenuse for each triangle.
+The added spin has the greatest effect on the motion in the z-axis at the large masses, while intermediary masses see some effect as well.
 This is interesting as the previously predictable large mass cases (such as 10$^{10}$ M$_{\odot}$, 10$^{11}$ M$_{\odot}$), obtain an added layer of complexity.
 However, the final outcomes such as lifetimes, mergers and the number of two-body encounters are not really affected by this as previously discussed.

-At the smaller mass units (10$^{0}$ M$_{\odot}$-10$^{2}$ M$_{\odot}$), the influence of spin is not very apparent but as the systems increase in mass, there is an increase in the maximum z-coordinate achieved by M$_1$.
+At the smaller mass units (10$^{0}$ M$_{\odot}$-10$^{2}$ M$_{\odot}$), the influence of spin is not very apparent but as the systems increase in mass, there is an increase in the maximum z-coordinate achieved by the rotating black hole.
 This falls within the mass range of $~$ 10$^{4}$ M$_{\odot}$ - 10$^{10}$ M$_{\odot}$.
 As the mass unit increases beyond this, there is still 3-dimensional motion but much less than the intermediary masses.

-For Burrau's typical 3,4,5 triangle which is considered chaotic - there is an observable effect of spin at intermediary and large mass units as seen in Figure \ref{fig:345maxz}.
+For Burrau's 3,4,5 triangle which is considered chaotic - there is an observable effect of spin at intermediary and large mass units as seen in Figure \ref{fig:maxZcompare} (a).
 Smaller masses are not as influenced to move in the z-axis and larger masses end quickly before this type of motion can present itself.